composer/composer/doc/06-config.md

 Defaults to `null` (allow all plugins implicitly) for backwards compatibility.

-As of Composer 2.2.0, the `allow-plugins` option adds a layer of security by allowing you to restrict which Composer plugins are able to execute code during a Composer run.
+As of Composer 2.2.0, the `allow-plugins` option adds a layer of security allowing you to restrict which Composer plugins are able to execute code during a Composer run.

-When a new plugin which is not listed in the config option is first activated, Composer will warn you and prompt you (if run interactively) to know if you want to execute it or not.
+When a new plugin is first activated, which is not yet listed in the config option, Composer will print a warning.
+If you run Composer interactively it will prompt you to decide if you want to execute the plugin or not.

-The best way to use this is to allow packages you trust to execute.
-Set it to a hash of package name patterns where the values are true to allow and false to disallow and suppress warnings/prompts.
+Use this setting to allow only packages you trust to execute code.
+Set it to an object with package name patterns as keys.
+The values are **true** to allow and **false** to disallow while suppressing further warnings and prompts.

 ```json
 {